Ikayherce/disappointed_cat/README.md

 ## Planning

-My plan consisted in designing a simple hangman application that would have a main play function to handle data input from user and give feedback, and a display function to display the different visual stages of Sad Kitty depending on the number of failed answers.
+My initial planning consisted in designing a simple hangman application that would have a main play function to handle data input from user and give feedback, and a display function to display the different visual stages of Sad Kitty depending on the number of failed answers.

 While building the application I thought it would be more fun to display something other than the classic dangling stick figure, so I decided to display a cat instead.

-I wanted to add the option to choose a level by using "Class" but this section of code caused a lot of bugs that I did not succeed in fixing in the time alloted, which is why I went back to my initial, simpler code without levels.
+I wanted to add the option to choose a level by using "Class" but this section of code caused a lot of bugs that I did not succeed in fixing in the time alloted, which is why I went back to my initial code without the level choice.

 ## UX
 ### Program goals